habiibullah/Alx_School_Practice/0x01-variables_if_else_while/README.md

-Program that print all possible combination of single-digit numbers
+Program that prints all possible combinations of two digits